qapital/android-test-task/README.md

 ##Implementation
 We provide you with a simplified API to get the list of goals to display and information about them.
 The API does not require any login.
 What we would like to see is:
- - cache the data to a persistend storage
+ - cache the data to a persistent storage
  - some usage of [RxJava](https://github.com/ReactiveX/RxJava)
  - some usage of [Google Databinding](https://developer.android.com/topic/libraries/data-binding/index.html)